primeroIMS/primero/ansible/README.md

             all:

               hosts:
-                primero-example.cloud.quoininc.com:

-              children:

-                primero:
-                  hosts:
-                    primero-example.cloud.quoininc.com:

-    Next edit the variable `primero_nginx_server_name` in the `group_vars/primero/vars.yml` file, for example:

-            (venv) $ vim group_vars/primero/vars.yml

-            ---
+                primero.example.com:
+                  ansible_user: 'ubuntu'
-            primero_nginx_server_name: 'primero-example.cloud.quoininc.com'
+                  primero_nginx_server_name: 'primero.example.com'
+                  certbot_domain:
+                  - '{{ primero_nginx_server_name }}'
+                  certbot_email: 'primero-example@example.com'
+                  cert_name: 'primero'
+                  primero_repo_branch: 'master'
+                  docker_tag: ''
+                  docker_container_registry: ''

-3. Edit the local.env to include the primero server you are deploying to.
-Follow docker README.md for specific meaning of these environment variables, but specifically for this README edit the `LETS_ENCRYPT_DOMAIN`, `NGINX_CERTIFICATE_NAME`, and `PRIMERO_HOST` variables.
+3. Edit the `local.env`, located in the `ansible/roles/application-primero/files` directory, to configure your primero app as required.
+If using certbot you must include the primero server you are deploying to.
+Follow docker README.md for specific meaning of these environment variables, but specifically for this README edit the `LETS_ENCRYPT_DOMAIN`, `NGINX_CERTIFICATE_NAME`, `PRIMERO_HOST`, `USE_LETS_ENCRYPT`, `NGINX_SSL_CERT_PATH`, and `NGINX_SSL_KEY_PATH` variables.

-            (venv) $ cd ../docker
-            (venv) $ vim local.env
+            (venv) $ vim roles/application-primero/files/local.env

     The variables should look as follows:

             LETS_ENCRYPT_DOMAIN=primero-example.cloud.quoininc.com
             NGINX_CERTIFICATE_NAME=primero-example.cloud.quoininc.com
             PRIMERO_HOST=primero-example.cloud.quoininc.com
+            USE_LETS_ENCRYPT=true
+            NGINX_SSL_CERT_PATH="/etc/letsencrypt/live/primero/fullchain.pem"
+            NGINX_SSL_KEY_PATH="/etc/letsencrypt/live/primero/privkey.pem"

+    The `NGINX_SSL_CERT_PATH` and `NGINX_SSL_KEY_PATH` must be as shown because this is where the letsencrypt certs will be placed.

 4. Run the bootstrap playbook in order to install the basic system requirements.

-           (venv) $ cd ../ansible
            (venv) $ ansible-playbook bootstrap.yml

-5. Deploy the primero application.
+5. Install Docker using the `install-docker.yml` playbook

+           (venv) $ ansible-playbook install-docker.yml

+6. Clone the github primero repo to the remote server by running the `clone-primero-repo.yml` playbook.

+           (venv) $ ansible-playbook clone-primero-repo.yml

+7. Deploy the primero application.
+There are many options here.
+You can build, configure, and start the containers.
+You can also choose to just run one of these or a combo of the three.
+This is done using ansible tags.
+If you run this playbook with no `--tags` then none these options real run by default.
+In order to run these options you must specify the tag associated with the option.

+    For building use tag `build`.

+          (venv) $ ansible-playbook application-primero.yml --tags "build"

+    For configuring use tag `configure`.

+          (venv) $ ansible-playbook application-primero.yml --tags "configure"

+    For starting use tag `start`.

+          (venv) $ ansible-playbook application-primero.yml --tags "start"

+    You can also to a combo of the three or run all three for example:

-           (venv) $ ansible-playbook application-primero.yml
+          (venv) $ ansible-playbook application-primero.yml --tags all

-6. Sometimes certbot won't work right away when the application is first deploy.
-If certbot does fail, wait a couple minutes and then just run certbot by running the certbot.yml playbook.
+7. If using certbot run the `certbot.yml` playbook.
+Sometimes certbot won't work right away when the application is first deploy.
+If certbot does fail, wait a couple minutes and then just run the `certbot.yml` playbook again.

            (venv) $ ansible-playbook certbot.yml